constellationz/ball/README.md

 # ball

-An open source ball model.
+An open source ball tool for Roblox.

 Press L-CTRL to toggle between brake mode and coast mode.